The EOC is About Bureaucracy, not Response

 If this is your first time looking at community lifelines, they certainly shouldn’t be so foreign to you.
 In many ways, these are identified components of our critical infrastructure.
 By focusing our attention on this list of items, we can affect a more concerted response and recovery.

-FEMA guidance goes on to identify essential elements of information (EEI) we should be examining for each community lifeline.
-For example, the lifeline of Health and Medical includes the EEIs of:
+FEMA guidance goes on to identify components we should be examining for each community lifeline.
+For example, the lifeline of Health and Medical includes the components of:

 • Medical Care